SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 This trail leads you to the CF specific view of your subaccount.

-> It's a good idea to bookmark this page so you can get back to it easily.

 ### 2. Set up a Workflow service instance in your CF space

 At this point you're ready to create an instance of the Workflow service.

 :point_right: Select your "dev" (or equivalent) space from the "Spaces" page shown in the previous screenshot, to bring yourself to the level of that space, where you can deploy applications and create and manage instances of services, amongst other things.

+:point_right: This is also a place we'll be coming back to over the course of this CodeJam, so let's also give this page a name and bookmark it.
+Let's call this page "CF Dev Space Home".
+Bookmark this one too, with this name.

 Expand the "Services" menu item on the left and select the "Service Marketplace" to see the services available to you.
 You should see an entry for each of the services listed at the start of this exercise:

 ![service marketplace](servicemarketplace.png)